 The foot and lower leg section can be raised into a vascular position by using the Foot Up control.
-This position is achieved by the leg raising in combination with Trendelenburg and head section movement.
+This position is achieved by raising the legs in combination with Trendelenburg and head section movement.

-Lock out head controls if you do not want the head angle to raise or Trendelenburg to operate.
+Lock out the head controls if you do not want the head angle to raise or Trendelenburg to operate.
 To lock out a control, refer to "Lockout Controls" on page 14.